Steel Breach – Casey Calouette … Trench warfare in the far off future

 - Emflife created by the Ken-Tek … Ken-Tek also the founders or mentors of the humans that are part of the order of Terra.
 They feel responsible for what they have unleashed upon the Universe and while they will not provide technological assistance to “lesser” species they will still assist how and where they can and will provide guidance.

 - Very short chapters with lots of action.
 Several different characters and points of view can sometimes get confusing, but as the story progresses they come into focus.
 Some small typographical errors here and there, but overall very easy to read.
-Character growth non-existant for for all but one or two characters as the others are all fairly well established already.
+Character growth non-existent for all but one or two characters as the others are all fairly well-established already.

 On one of the planets the Vasilov empire gated to, they came across a hostile species – the Kadan – that immediately attacked.
 Forced to occupy a series of static defenses, the humans managed to initially drive back the enemy.
 However instead of routing them fully, the hereditary forces of the Vasilov took advantage of the Kadan as a unifying force and created a situation where only through leadership and service against the common enemy could a peasant advance to a title.
 Stalemated in three different places on the planet, the Kadan and Vasilov are forced into trench style warfare where the Kadan act and attack in multiple kamikaze raids only being driven off after massive casualties.